ufdatastudio/mixtec-parser/README.md

     Clause_f = h ( nd | Near_date | ɛ )
     Near_date = near_obj (nd | ɛ)

-Terminal Symbols (Tokens)
+## Terminal Symbols (Tokens)
     h = human figures

     y = year symbol

     nd = name-date symbol.
 Represents a name when associated with a human figure and a date when associated with a year

     obj = a drawn object that is not a person, year, or name-date and that is not associated with an h token (see near_obj).
 Examples include typonyms, tables, incense, ballcourts, temples, cities, etc.

     near_obj = Object that is note a year/name-date but still associated with a specific person, such as a weapon, head dress, torch, throne, epithet, umbilical cord, etc. A near_obj has a possessive or prepositional relationship with the associated h token.
 For example, a person's epithet belongs to them; a person sits on a throne; a person holds a torch.
 Saying that a person is "at" a place is an exception to the near_obj association because typonyms apply to everyone in the scene.
 More generally, objects that would have any sort of prepositional relationship to multiple human figures in a scene should be considered general objects and handled at interpretation time.

     end = end of sentence token

+## Notes About the Tokenizer

 The parser in this repository expects the following additional functions to be completed at the tokenization step.

     - nd associated with years are always put after them in tokenized data regarless of how they are drawn.
 Ditto for nd associated with human figures.

     - near_obj tokens are always placed after the h token they are associated with during tokenization.

     - Tokenizer inserts the token end, which is purely a meta-token, at the end of each scene, which should correspond roughly to sentences.